samniem/restfulcats/README.md

 # restfulcats
-Restful api for cats.
+Fullstack project displaying a cat list.
 Done using Node, Express, React and MongoDB.
 The database uses cloud hosting.

 To run the app use